Ram Vilas Paswan’s body taken to his Delhi home, cremation on Saturday

 The body of Union minister and Lok Janashakti Party leader Ram Vilas Paswan was taken to his residence in Delhi from the All India Institute of Medical Sciences on Friday.
 He died on Thursday at the age of 74.

-Leaders across parties paid their tributes to Paswan.
-President Ram Nath Kovind and Prime Minister Narendra Modi were among those who visited Paswan’s residence.
+President Ram Nath Kovind, Prime Minister Narendra Modi and Defence Minister Rajnath Singh were among those who visited Paswan’s residence.

 Earlier in the day, Paswan’s son, Chirag Paswan, and Health Minister Harsh Vardhan were among those at AIIMS, according to NDTV.
 The national flags at the Rashtrapati Bhavan and Parliament were flown at half-mast in memory of the minister.